 However, as Ryan movies go, this is less When Harry Met Sally and more The Place Beyond the Pines: a fast start boiled into insignificance by a long wilderness period that even a great finale can’t rescue.

 Babel’s years out of the spotlight read like a long list of interchangeable spells.
-51 games at Hoffenheim.
-12 at Deportivo La Coruna.
-22 in a brief second spell at Ajax.
+Fifty-one games at Hoffenheim.
+Twelve at Deportivo La Coruna.
+Twenty-two in a brief second spell at Ajax.
 A whole lot more in Turkey.

 You knew he still existed purely because you didn’t know what he was up to, but he was too far into the distance for you to say with any authority that he was finished.